Lagerfeld says Ghesquiere with Arnault "not bad idea"

 The celebrities include artist Yoko Ono, John Lennon's widow, film maker Sofia Coppola and actresses Kirsten Dunst and Milla Jojovich.

-"I am happy I can do both fashion and photography because there is a link between the two but it is a link which I refuse to analyse," Lagerfeld said.
+"I am happy I can do both fashion and photography because there is a link between the two but it is a link which I refuse to analyze," Lagerfeld said.

 PAVLOVSKY